 - 60 hour Master’s Degree Program*

-- Fully Accredited by The Council for Accreditation of Counseling and Related Educational Programs (CACREP)
+- Fully accredited by The Council for Accreditation of Counseling and Related Educational Programs (CACREP)

 - Classes meet the LPC licensure requirements of Arkansas and many other states

-- Nationally renowned faculty, all with doctorates
+- Nationally renowned core faculty – 100% with doctorates

 *Two required three-day residential workshops

-The mission of the Rehabilitation Counseling Program at the University of Arkansas at Little Rock (UALR) is to promote quality rehabilitation services for individuals with disabilities through a pre-service and in-service education program which provides qualified, certified rehabilitation counselors to work in public and private agencies.
+Mission: To promote quality rehabilitation services for individuals with disabilities through a pre-service and in-service education program which provides qualified, certified rehabilitation counselors to work in public and private agencies.

 The primary goals of the Rehabilitation Counseling Program are:

-- Provide a comprehensive graduate degree curriculum that prepares students to provide high quality services to individuals with disabilities.
+- Provide a comprehensive graduate degree curriculum that prepares students to provide high quality services to individuals with disabilities

-- Promote values, skills and knowledge that results in genuine commitment to human rights, professionalism, personal integrity and ethical practice.
+- Promote values, skills and knowledge that results in genuine commitment to human rights, professionalism, personal integrity and ethical practice

-- Advance the basic philosophical tenets of rehabilitation.
+- Advance the basic philosophical tenets of rehabilitation

-- Provide a high quality, accessible learning experience for each student which allows program graduates to gain national certification as a rehabilitation counselor (CRC).
+- Provide a high quality, accessible learning experience for each student which allows program graduates to gain national certification as a rehabilitation counselor (CRC)